Some frequently asked questions about our music making

 What standard do I have to be?

-We recommend ABRSM Grade 4 and above plus some experience of playing in ensembles.
-However people have attended in the past with less experience than this and because of our supportive, inclusive approach they have enjoyed every minute of it
+We recommend the equivalent of ABRSM Grade 4 and above plus some experience of playing in ensembles.
+Some have attended in the past with less experience than this, our supportive, inclusive approach ensuring they have enjoyed the course.
+We ensure players of grade 7/8+ are suitably challenged

 What music do we play?